Four young children standing together, each holding a book, on a city street.

-Robbin Roshi Rose, the Executive Director, began to get urgent phone calls from singers who had registered—asking if the Community Chorus would go forward with the first rehearsal.
+Urgent phone calls flooded in from singers who had registered—asking if the Missoula Community Chorus would go forward with the first rehearsal.
 No one asked to delay it, but rather declared that they needed to be together and sing.

 And the answer was “YES, we will hold the rehearsal!
 We need to be together, and we need to feel our way through this together.”